SAK employee rights hotline

 The SAK employee rights hotline advises young employees and employees of foreign origin with questions or problems concerning their employment.
 This free service is open to all and does not require trade union membership.

 Telephone 0800 414 004 or e-mail workinfinland@sak.fi.
+Advice is available in English and in Finnish.

 Call charges will be billed by your operator.
 Call prices will be determined by the customer’s subscription contract.